Narendra-Kamath/indian-astrology/README.md

 # indian-astrology

-> Get the Indian atrological details from the provided birth details as a JSON object.
+> Get the Indian astrological details from the provided birth details as a JSON object.
 You will also get a prediction based on the calculated details.

 ## Installation